 Yelp

-How to apply for a finance internship?
+How do you apply for a finance internship?

 1. Know what type of job you want